subzero10/honeybadger-dotnet-console-app-example/README.md

 ## Usage

 1. Clone this repository.
-2. Open the solution in Visual Studio.
+2. Open the solution in Visual Studio / Jetbrains Rider.
 3. Replace the `Honeybadger.ApiKey` in `appsettings.json` with your Honeybadger API key.
 4. In `Program.cs`, replace the `flag` variable with one of the values to test the different ways of reporting exceptions.
 5. Run the application.